jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 In the example schemas presented below, the "user_static" table illustrates this design.

 ##Some Example Schemas

 Below are some example schemas that provide a starting place for specifying your database schema.
 We start with a single-table schema that represents the most simple option.
-Then we present examples of schemas comprised of separate tables for metadata arrays (such as hashtags) and storing static metadata in a separate table.
+Then we present schema examples comprised of separate tables for metadata arrays (such as hashtags) and storing static metadata in a separate table.

 We present two types of scripts to generate the example schemas in a MySQL database.
 The first type is based on the Ruby on Rails ActiveRecord framework, and the second type can be used directly with the MySQL database engine.

 ###Single table